ijt/go-anytime/Readme.md

 ![](https://img.shields.io/badge/license-MIT-blue.svg)

 Natural date time parsing for Go.
-This package was originally forked from github.com/tj/go-naturaldate but has diverged so much that it needed a new name to avoid confusion.
+This package was originally forked from [github.com/tj/go-naturaldate](https://github.com/tj/go-naturaldate) but has diverged so much that it needed a new name to avoid confusion.
 Here are the largest differences:

-1. The `go-anytime` module is written in terms of the `github.com/ijt/goparsify` parser combinator module, rather than the `github.com/pointlander/peg` module.
+1. The `go-anytime` module is written in terms of the [github.com/ijt/goparsify](https://github.com/ijt/goparsify) parser combinator module, rather than the [github.com/pointlander/peg](https://github.com/pointlander/peg) parsing module.
 That made its development and debugging easier, and also means that its parsers can be use within other parsers that use `ijt/goparsify`.
 2. Ranges can be parsed using `ParseRange` or `RangeParser`, for example `"from 3 feb 2022 until 6 oct 2022"`.

 ## Examples